What is Sakya?

 Origins

-The Sakya school takes its name from the monastery founded in 1073 at the site in southern Tibet where the Khön family clan-elder Khön Könchok Gyalpo built a small temple on a hillside of distinctive pale-grey soil — sa skya in Tibetan, pale earth, the same root that gives the school its name.
-The Khön family had been a noble lineage in central Tibet since at least the imperial period of the eighth and ninth centuries, and an earlier Khön ancestor — Khön Lui Wangpo Sungwa — had been among the first seven Tibetans ordained at Samye monastery under Padmasambhava.
-The clan's older affiliation had been with the Nyingma tradition that descends from that first transmission.
-The founding move that produced the Sakya school as a distinct lineage was Khön Könchok Gyalpo's decision in the late eleventh century to transition the clan's religious orientation from the older Nyingma tantras to the gsar ma (new) tantras that the phyi 'gyur (later translation) period was producing — particularly the Hevajra Tantra, transmitted to the founder by his teacher Drokmi Lotsāwa, who had himself received the lineage from the Indian master Virūpa via his disciple Gayadhara.
-The school's founding lineage thus carries an Indian transmission running from Virūpa through Gayadhara and Drokmi into the Khön family at the precise moment when the second wave of Indian masters was reshaping the Tibetan tantric landscape that the four hundred years of phyi 'gyur translation work would consolidate.
+The Sakya school takes its name from the monastery founded in 1073 in southern Tibet.
+Khön Könchok Gyalpo built a small temple on a hillside of distinctive pale-grey soil — sa skya in Tibetan, pale earth.
+The Khön family had been a noble lineage in central Tibet since at least the imperial period of the eighth and ninth centuries.
+An earlier Khön ancestor, Khön Lui Wangpo Sungwa, was among the first seven Tibetans ordained at Samye monastery under Padmasambhava.
+The clan's older affiliation was with the Nyingma tradition.
+The founding move that created the Sakya school as a distinct lineage was Khön Könchok Gyalpo's decision to shift the clan's orientation from the older Nyingma tantras to the gsar ma (new) tantras of the phyi 'gyur (later translation) period.
+He received the Hevajra Tantra from his teacher Drokmi Lotsāwa, who had received the lineage from the Indian master Virūpa via his disciple Gayadhara.
+The school's founding lineage thus carries an Indian transmission running from Virūpa through Gayadhara and Drokmi into the Khön family, at the moment when the second wave of Indian masters was reshaping Tibetan tantric culture.

 The Lamdré curriculum

-The school's distinctive presentation of the Buddhist path is the Lamdré — lam 'bras, path and fruit, sometimes rendered in English as the path that includes its result — a complete tantric curriculum the tradition attributes to Virūpa and that integrates Madhyamaka sūtra-side training with Hevajra-cycle deity-yoga under a single doctrinal architecture.
-The system organises the path under the gzhi lam 'bras bu triad: the ground of the unconditioned awakened nature (buddha-nature) every being is held to share, the path of the methods by which the ground is uncovered, and the fruit of the actualised buddhahood that the path delivers when worked through.
-The architecture's distinctive claim — the one the school's title-text encodes — is that path and fruit are not separated in the way the gradualist sūtra-side traditions sometimes assume: the methods of the path are held to be already the operation of the fruit at an earlier stage, and the practitioner's own awakening is held to be already present in the methods that uncover it.
-The Lamdré curriculum is transmitted in two main forms — Lobshé (the explanation for assembly, the public version) and Tshogshé (the explanation for the gathering, the restricted version reserved for advanced practitioners who have completed the ngöndro preliminaries) — and the Hevajra deity-yoga that anchors the practice is one of the most analytically systematised tantric practices the developed Indian tradition produced.
-The fourteenth-century Sakya scholar Buton Rinchen Drub's catalogue of the Tibetan canon — the standard reference work for what counts as authentic transmitted bka' 'gyur and bstan 'gyur — is the institutional artefact of the school's working orientation toward textual and doctrinal precision.
+The school's distinctive path presentation is the Lamdré — lam 'bras, path and fruit, sometimes rendered as the path that includes its result.
+The tradition attributes it to Virūpa.
+It integrates Madhyamaka sūtra-side training with Hevajra-cycle deity-yoga under a single doctrinal architecture.
+The system organises the path under the gzhi lam 'bras bu triad: the ground of the unconditioned awakened nature (buddha-nature) every being is held to share; the path of the methods by which the ground is uncovered; and the fruit of the actualised buddhahood that the path delivers.
+The Lamdré's distinctive claim is that path and fruit are not separated in the way gradualist sūtra-side traditions sometimes assume.
+The methods of the path are held to be already the operation of the fruit at an earlier stage.
+The practitioner's own awakening is held to be already present in the methods that uncover it.
+The curriculum is transmitted in two main forms.
+Lobshé (the explanation for assembly) is the public version.
+Tshogshé (the explanation for the gathering) is restricted to advanced practitioners who have completed the ngöndro preliminaries.
+The fourteenth-century Sakya scholar Buton Rinchen Drub's catalogue of the Tibetan canon — the standard reference for what counts as authentic bka' 'gyur and bstan 'gyur — is the institutional artefact of the school's orientation toward textual precision.

 The five founding masters and the scholastic legacy